shashankgarg1/ViewDataScientist/README.md

+Place the dataset in the same directory as app.py file

 Install the requirements: pip install -r requirements.txt

 Certain packages like dash were installed from pypi as they were not available in conda environment.